 Since its creation, Wi-Fi has played a huge role in keeping us connected at home and in public.
-Today it is widespread and we now rely on it to maintain our productivity, coordinate things at work.
+Today it is widespread, and we now rely on it to maintain our productivity and coordinate things at work.
 We use it to monitor our health, and even for protection.
 But do you know the full history behind Wi-Fi technology?
 How does it work?
 Who invented Wi-Fi?

 So, What is Wi-Fi?